utkarshsingx/utkarshreads/content/posts/my-dreams.md

 Delulu is a solulu?
 Really?
 Maybe.
 Maybe not.
-Or maybe the only solution is the courage to imagine.
+Or maybe the only solution is the courage
+to imagine.

 My dream?
 Author's?
-Does he knows it yet?
+Does he know it yet?
-Maybe a author at 25?
+Maybe publish his book at 25?

 Dream big Dreamer.

 An artist?
 Yeah, that can work.
 Musician?
 You bet!
 But his voice?
 A chef?
+But he cuts his fingers.
 An entrepreneur?
-A restaurant at hill station with library?
+A restaurant at hill station
+with library?
 Longing for someone--?
+..
 Yeah, life is a dream.

 Keep on dreaming.